ahmadghizzawi/daily-proverbs-slack/index.md

-The fortunes slack app is free, and does not make use of your user information.
+The Daily Proverbs slack app is free, and does not make use of your user information.